devdimit93/SupercoNN/README.md

 2.1 (optional)Start file "parserBIG.ipynb".
 This file makes dataset processing for training process.
-Processed data already is in folder "processed_data" in files "train_dataset.txt" and "test_dataset.txt" This repository already has default dataset in this folder.
-If you want crate your own dataset, remove default dataset.
+Processed data already is in folder "processed_data" in files "train_dataset.txt" and "test_dataset.txt" This repository has not default dataset in this folder.
+You can download test dataset by link https://drive.google.com/open?id=1h-le5YqJKfOXUPhDARZxCq_D8qGT0BzJ You can download train dataset by link https://drive.google.com/open?id=1jiiHWyCiTJSE6kwET9biYVn4FkbiI6XY Put these datasets in folder "processed_data".
+If you want crate your own dataset, you must remove default dataset.

 2.2 Start training of different networks with different structure by files:
 "lstm_trainer.ipynb",